-- It brings the membrane potential back to resting ‘negative’ potential.
+- This brings the membrane potential back to resting negative potential (phase 4).

-The action potential also varies between the different tissues of the heart, for instance, the myocardium, the conduction tissue, and the impulse centers, such as sinoatrial (SA) and atrioventricular (AV) nodes.
+The action potential also varies between the different tissues of the heart—for example, the myocardium, conduction tissue, and impulse centers, such as sinoatrial and atrioventricular (AV) nodes.

 Classification and Mechanism of Action